gitlost/gs-only-pdf-preview/readme.txt

 The plugin was prompted by the `WP_Image_Editor_Imagick_External` demonstration class uploaded to the WP Trac ticket [#39262 Fall back to ImageMagick command line when the pecl imagic is not available on the server](https://core.trac.wordpress.org/ticket/39262) by [Hristo Pandjarov](https://profiles.wordpress.org/hristo-sg), and by the wish to solve the WP Trac ticket [#39216 PDFs with non-opaque alpha channels can result in previews with black backgrounds.](https://core.trac.wordpress.org/ticket/39216), which particularly affects PDFs with CMYK color spaces (common in the print world).

-The plugin by-passes (as far as PDF previews are concerned) #39216, and also by-passes the related issue [#39331 unsharpMaskImage in Imagick's thumbnail_image is not compatible with CMYK jpegs.](https://core.trac.wordpress.org/ticket/39331), as the preview jpegs produced directly by Ghostscript use sRGB color spaces.
+The plugin by-passes (as far as PDF previews are concerned) #39216, and also by-passes the related issue [#39331 unsharpMaskImage in Imagick's thumbnail_image is not compatible with CMYK JPEGs.](https://core.trac.wordpress.org/ticket/39331), as the preview JPEGs produced directly by Ghostscript use sRGB color spaces.

 = Limitations =